 Here’s everything you could need to know about 10 of the best cards from the set, as well as investment advice for the next few years.

 A simple set with an understated design is all about the images in this 1978 release.
 66 were also double printed, as Topps moved from 660 cards in 1977 to 726 in 1978, but kept the size of its printing sheets the same at 132 cards.

 - Rookie stars (701-711)

-The set contains cards from 20+ Hall of Fame players including three from Yankees slugger, Reggie Jackson.
-However, condition-related issues cause the majority of cards to be held back from achieving the highest grades.
+The set contains cards from 20+ Hall of Fame players, including three from Yankees slugger Reggie Jackson.
+However, condition-related issues cause most cards to be held back from achieving the highest grades.

 1978 Paul Molitor & Alan Trammell Topps RC #707

 We’ll start with an RC that has to be seen as the most valuable card from the set.
 Featuring Mickey Klutts, Paul Molitor, Alan Trammel, and U.L.
 Washington, the ‘78 Rookie Shortstops collection feature small images of each player on the front.

 Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card where it says “Rookie Shortstops.”
 Finding gem mint versions is almost impossible, hence the exceptionally high asking price.